 These findings inspired more systematic research.
 In 1963, Maynard Erickson and LaMar Empey interviewed boys between the ages of 15 to 17 and included four subsamples: (1) 50 boys who had not appeared in court, (2) 30 boys who had one court appearance, (3) 50 boys who were on probation, and (4) 50 boys who were incarcerated.
-They found that there was a tremendous amount of hidden or undetected delinquency, and those who had been officially labeled "delinquent" admitted to committing many more offenses than those who had not been so labeled (see Chapter 7).

-Some years later, Jay Williams and Martin Gold conducted the first nationwide self-report study of delinquency in 1967.
-Using interviews and official records of 847 thirteen- to sixteen-year-old boys and girls, they discovered that 88 percent of the teenagers admitted to committing at least one chargeable offense in the past three years.
+They found that there was a tremendous amount of hidden or undetected delinquency, and those who had been officially labeled "delinquent" admitted to committing many more offenses than those who had not been so labeled.33 Some years later, Jay Williams and Martin Gold conducted the first nationwide self-report study of delinquency in 1967.
+Using interviews and official records of 847 13- to 16-year-old boys and girls, they discovered that 88% of the teenagers admitted to committing at least one chargeable offense in the prior 3 years.34

-The most comprehensive and systematic self-report study conducted to date in the United States is the National Youth Survey (NYS), which was begun in 1976 by Delbert Elliott.
-The NYS is a nationwide survey of more than 1700 youths who were between the ages of 11 and 17 at the time of their first interview.
+The most comprehensive and systematic self-report study conducted in the United States is the National Youth Survey Family Study (NYSFS), which was begun in 1976 by Delbert Elliott.
+The NYSFS is a nationwide survey of more than 1700 youths who were between the ages of 11 and 17 at the time of their first interview.
 Coming from more than 100 cities and towns, the respondents represented every socioeconomic, racial, and ethnic group.
-For more than 30 years, this original group of respondents (now 30 to 40 years old) has reported to Elliott how often during the past 12 months (from one

-Christmas to the next) they have committed certain criminal acts, ranging from felony assaults to minor thefts.
+For nearly 40 years, this original group of respondents (now approaching middle adulthood) has reported to Elliott how often during the past 12 months (from one Christmas to the next) they have committed certain criminal acts, ranging from felony assaults to minor thefts.
+The survey was known as the National Youth Survey for three decades but is now called the National Youth Survey Family Study (NYSFS) and includes DNA data to examine the biosocial underpinnings of delinquency.
+The name change is also important because the NYSFS data allow researchers to study the intergenerational transmission of behaviors and explore the degree to which environmental and biological factors contribute to them.